 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are different types of colitis, with different causes.
-Some are short-lived and easy to treat, like when you have a bacterial infection from food poisoning.
-Other types — called inflammatory bowel diseases — are more chronic and difficult to treat.
+There are different types of colitis.
+Some are short-lived and easy to treat, like when you have food poisoning.
+Other types — like inflammatory bowel diseases — are longer-lasting and difficult to treat.
 Colitis is more serious when it doesn’t go away.
-A severe case can do serious damage to your colon over time.
-It also affects your quality of life.
+A severe case can damage your colon over time.

 Common symptoms include: